 - Were there any businesses nearby who might have had employees or customers see the accident?
 Sometimes an employee of a business was in the right place at the right time and witnessed the accident or knows a customer who did.

 - Did the police interview witnesses after you left the area?
 If you were injured and taken away, then the police will usually interview and question witnesses.
 In that case, you’ll be able to find names of accident witnesses on the police report.

 - Contact the local 911 communications office.
 Many people call the police to report an accident.
 You may be able to obtain their name and telephone number from 911 under the Georgia Open Records Act.

 - Is there anyone on social media talking about the accident?
 These witnesses can be a little more difficult to find but, on occasion, people will post about it online where some of your friends might see it or you might find the posts while searching the social media website.

 Our Law Firm Can Help

-If you or anyone injured in the accident are seeking for legal help for your motor vehicle accident, contact our law firm.
+If you or anyone injured in the accident are seeking for legal help for your motor vehicle accident, contact our Atlanta injury law firm or our South Atlanta car accident lawyers.
 We can help you identify potential witnesses.
 Our lawyers are ready to help.